evaleval/evalHub/README.md

 uv sync
 ```

-## Scripts
+## Automatic Evaluation Conversion Scripts

+We are supporting following evaluation platforms for automatic converting their evaluations into our unified schema.

 ### Inspect
-Convert eval log from Inspect AI into json format with following command (if needed):
+Convert eval log from Inspect AI into json format with following command:

 ```bash
 uv run inspect log convert path_to_eval_file_generated_by_inspect --to json --output-dir inspect_json